yonghuang18/sendamp/README.md

 # sendamp
 This is a nodejs app that allows you to send amp emails

-To use the tool
+To use the tool:
-1 Set the sender credentials in config.js
+1) Set the sender credentials in config.js

 For gmail, use
 user: 'test@outlook.com',